andreas-becker/project-ASVS-User-Stories/V2 Authentication/2_5_5-Authentication-CredentialRecovery_verify_auth_change.md

 ## ASVS Requirement description

 Verify that if an authentication factor is changed or replaced, that the user is notified of this event.

 ## User Story

-**Feature_Name**:
+**Feature_Name**: User Notification of Authentication Changes

 **Story**:
 As a Security Engineer\